Submitty/submitty.github.io/README.md

    ```

    * _NOTE: During the install, it may hang up when installing the
      dependency ``nokogiri``.
-Don't worry: press enter and it should
+Don't worry: continue waiting.
+If still is stalling here,
-     continue.
+     press enter and it should continue._

    * _NOTE: If an error is thrown during the installation process you